Trust-as-a-Service: Intelligent Collaboration Orchestration via Model Context Protocol-Aided Agentic AI: TaaS: Principles and Core Components

 \textit{1) Agentic AI}: Agentic AI refers to AI systems designed to operate as autonomous agents that can pursue goals and take actions in dynamic environments.
 Each agent is capable of perceiving its environment, understanding task objectives, making decisions, and executing actions, enabling it to autonomously accomplish tasks in complex environments or collaborate with other agents to complete more complex tasks~\cite{11395598}.

 In the proposed TaaS, the server-side agent serves as the core engine of the trust service.
-Upon receiving a task request, it performs a sequence of autonomous operations: (1) parsing the task description to identify relevant trust evaluation dimensions, (2) querying potential collaborator capabilities through MCP interfaces, (3) computing trust semantics of potential collaborators based on the selected dimensions, and (4) recommending a set of suitable collaborators.
+Upon receiving a task request, it performs a sequence of autonomous operations: (1) interpreting the task need description to derive need-specific trust evaluation dimensions, (2) identifying candidate devices according to task type and exposed capabilities, (3) performing trust evaluation along the selected need dimensions, and (4) returning semantic trust assessment results and candidate MCP access information for collaborator organization.
 On the device side, agents are deployed on participating IoT devices to monitor local states and capabilities, expose these capabilities to the system, and engage in collaborative task execution once selected.
 By deploying intelligent agents at both the server and device levels, the framework enables coordinated trust evaluation and efficient orchestration of collaborative execution across distributed devices.

 \textit{2) MCP}: MCP is an open protocol introduced by Anthropic that standardizes how AI applications connect with external data sources and tools~\cite{10.1145/3796519}.
-In MCP, any entity that aims to expose its functionalities deploys an MCP server, which advertises its capabilities through three core primitives—tools (executable functions that perform actions), resources (data sources that provide contextual information), and prompts (reusable interaction templates).
-An MCP client can connect to an MCP server and dynamically discover these primitives through standardized interfaces (e.g., tools/list, resources/list), and subsequently invoke them at runtime without requiring pre-defined integrations~\cite{11406667}.
+In MCP, any entity that aims to expose its functionalities deploys an MCP server, which advertises its capabilities through three core primitives---tools (executable functions that perform actions), resources (data sources that provide contextual information), and prompts (reusable interaction templates).
+An MCP client can connect to an MCP server and dynamically discover these primitives through standardized interfaces (e.g., tools/list, resources/list), and subsequently invoke them at runtime without requiring predefined integrations~\cite{11406667}.
 This design decouples capability providers from capability consumers: the servers only need to describe what they offer through MCP primitives, while the clients can discover and utilize these capabilities on demand.
 Although MCP was originally designed for connecting LLM applications with external tools and data sources, its standardized capability exposure and dynamic discovery mechanisms are inherently extensible to broader collaborative scenarios where heterogeneous entities need to expose, discover, and utilize each other's capabilities.